To find out about our latest campaign updates, action alerts and victories please follow us on Facebook and Twitter.

 Companion Animal Crisis Care

-The Scheme has recently extended to include victims of domestic violence, offering temporary respite care for the companion animals of women and children fleeing from domestic violence.
-Many women’s shelters do not accept animals and women will sometimes stay longer than is safe in a domestic violence setting for fear of leaving their companion animals behind at the mercy of a violent partner.
-If future funds permit we will extend our crisis foster care program to include the companion animals of the homeless and people undertaking drug rehabilitation programs.
+Animal Active’s rescue and rehoming program has extended to include respite care for animal victims of domestic violence.
+Many crisis shelters do not accept animals and women will sometimes stay longer than is safe in a domestic violence setting for fear of leaving their companion animals behind at the mercy of a violent partner.
+If future funds permit we will extend our crisis foster care program to include the companion animals of the homeless and people undertaking substance-abuse rehabilitation programs.

 Please help to give a dog or mog a home.
 Open your door and invite a new friend in by adopting a rescued dog or cat.
 Open your heart and offer your home for the temporary foster care of a dog or cat in need.
 Open your wallet and donate generously to help us to rescue and rehome.